About the Phuket Blogger

 (above) Me and da kidz at Koh Yao Noi island.

 OK.
 So.
 About Me.
-Hello, I am Jamie and I live in Phuket.
+Hello, I am Jamie and I lived many years in Phuket.
 I am English or British depending on what sport is being played.
 I was born in the same year as the lunar landing - "a giant leap for mankind", I lived in England's green and pleasant land, went to school, got lots of exam passes.
 Not much traveling when I was young, but then again, a 100 mile drive seemed like a long trip when I was a kid.
 We had family holidays all over Britain and a few in Europe, camping in France, Germany, Belgium.
 When I was 16, with a group of about 10 kids from my school, I went to India for 1 month.
 Quite a shock it was.
 We stayed in basic accommodation, visited farms, schools, factories, helped on a building project for an orphanage, plus a few easy days at the beach and sightseeing!
 Was an emotional experience.
 I can't say it inspired me to travel more.
 I was young and happy to be back home again.
 Finished school, 4 years at University.
 I have a BSc in Chemistry and an MSc in Forensic Science.
 Thanks.
 I wanted to be a forensic scientist.

 (above) In Glasgow with fellow forensic scientist Nick - this was in 1991.
 Nick and I got lucky during the MSc course and flew to California for 3 months to do some project work in a forensic lab working with the DOJ.
 And we had some free time to explore too, visiting the Grand Canyon (see photo below), Yosemite, San Francisco, Lake Tahoe and more.
 I think that's when the travel bug really hit me.